Slow dynamics and large deviations in classical stochastic Fredkin chains: Equilibrium statics

 The equilibrium state for $c > 1/2$ is exponentially dominated by maximal area configurations, that is, configurations in which particles cluster towards the left edge of the system, and holes cluster at the right edge.
 Figure~\ref{fig: localization}(a) shows the average occupation profile $\braket{n_{i}}$ for various $c > 1/2$: for sites beyond the halfway point, $i > N / 2$, we observe an exponential decay of the average occupation, $\braket{n_{i}} \sim e^{-i/\lambda}$.
 [Note that the same occurs for the density of holes, $1 - \braket{n_{N+1-i}}$, coming from the right, due to fact the generator \er{W} is invariant under $i \to N + 1 - i$ and $\ket{0} \leftrightarrow \ket{1}$.]

 This localization can be further characterized by the density of domain walls (DWs) \beq \braket{n_{i}^{\rm DW}} = \braket{n_{i}(1-n_{i+1})} + \braket{(1-n_{i})n_{i+1}}. \eeq This is shown in Fig.~\ref{fig: localization}(b): the DW density is close to $1$ at the centre of the lattice, and decays exponentially when moving away from it in both directions, $\braket{n_{i}^{\rm DW}} \sim e^{-|\frac{N}{2} - i| / \lambda}$.
+Notice that the localization is consistent for increasing system size.
 As we discuss further in the next sections, exponential localization of DWs at the centre of the lattice has important implications for the dynamics in the tilted phase: particle hops can only occur when there are domain walls, and thus activity is exponentially suppressed away from to midpoint, and is sub-extensive in system size, cf.\ Fig.~\ref{fig: equilibrium}(e).

 The localization length $\lambda$ decreases with increasing $c$.
 We show this in Fig.~\ref{fig: localization}(c) for both particle and DW densities.
 The agreement with the theoretical prediction Eq.~\eqref{eq:loc} is excellent.
+The numerically extracted lengths here are from DMRG with $N = 100$.
+For smaller system sizes, the localization length becomes comparable to system size for $c \approx 1/2$, and one might expect to see small deviations from the theoretical prediction.